juice-shop/pwning-juice-shop/part1/running.md

 ## Run options

-In the following sections you find step-by-step instructions to get up a running instance of OWASP Juice Shop for your personal hacking endeavors.
+In the following sections you find step-by-step instructions to deploy a running instance of OWASP Juice Shop for your personal hacking endeavors.
 Only the most commonly used methods are described here.
 For a full list of options - including Vagrant and Amazon EC2 deployment -